 To make the cheese sauce, steam the diced potatoes and carrot over boiling water for 10-12 minutes or until tender.
 Place in a blender together with the lime juice, onion powder, garlic powder, and paprika.
 Blend until smooth.

-To make the salsa, combine all the ingredients to a medium-sized bowl and mix well.
+To make the salsa, combine all the ingredients in a medium-sized bowl and mix well.
 Set aside.

 Combine the millet and water or vegetable/healing broth in a medium-sized saucepan, cover and bring to a boil on high heat.
 Reduce the heat to low and simmer for 10-13 minutes, until all the water is absorbed.
 Remove from heat and set aside for 10 minutes.
 Fluff up with fork.